 - TRX: Total Body Resistance Training uses a set of nylon straps and your own bodyweight to develop strength, balance, flexibility and core stability.
 TRX builds those tiny stabilizer muscles that keep the big guys protected!

 - Boxing: Need to release some aggression?!
 What better way than partnering up and taking it to the mitts!
-Boxing classes are structured in a couple different ways that might include timed bodyweight/light weight stations or TRX.
+Boxing classes are structured in a couple different ways that might include timed bodyweight/light weight stations.

 - Kettlebell: Kettlebell training is pretty fantastic.
 Because of their shape, kettlebell training allow multi-joint motions, thus expanding the library of exercises that can be performed.
 And bigger libraries mean bigger benefits.